Meet the CAT Team

 Zorbari holds a British Canoeing Three Star Award and in 2012 was the youngest Level 1 UKCC Paddlesports Coach in North America.
 Zorbari graduated from Howard University in May 2017.

 Tiara began as a youth participant with CAT during the summer of 2015.
 Despite hating kayaking the first day and swearing she would never do it again, Tiara went on to earn her British Canoeing Two Star Award and in 2016 took the title of North American’s youngest Level 1 UKCC Paddlesports Coach from Zorbari (see above).
-Tiara was a Youth Intern with CAT in the summer of 2017 and we look forward to her return in 2018!
+Tiara was a Youth Intern with CAT in the summer of 2017 and is now a part of our program staff.

 Chicago Adventure Therapy Board of Directors